 - Use the additional savings to ‘upgrade’ to a much better quality system

 Cheap Solar Is Cheap For A Reason!

 If you’ve done any research into solar pricing you will have seen some unbelievable deals advertised.

 And unbelievable is exactly what they are.
-Cheap Panels, cheap inverter, and a cheap installation.
+Cheap Panels, a cheap inverter, and often a cheap installation.

 Cheap Chinese imports like these cost less upfront, but they most likely will not perform like a good-quality system and won’t give you the same savings over the years that follow.
 It’s safe to say that this type of solar isn’t worth it.